The battle over vaccines in Texas

 “These vaccine-preventable diseases are not benign.
 They're still very dangerous,” Shuford said.
 “I don't want to see any more children hurt trying to convince adults of the safety and effectiveness of vaccines.”

-Dr. Peter Hotez, dean of the National School of Tropical Medicine a Baylor College of Medicine, shares his colleague’s concerns.
+Dr. Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine, shares his colleague’s concerns.

 “There's nothing conscientious about depriving your child of the right to be protected against serious or deadly infections.
 Diseases that we thought were long gone, like measles and whooping cough, are going to come roaring back,” Hotez said.